wisniewskikr/hello_world_spring_boot_thymeleaf/README.md

-Example application with usage Spring Boot with properties file.
+Example application with usage Spring Boot and Thymeleaf with properties file.

-Notification:
-- file name application.properties is default.
-Another does not work;
-- properties from file are used in Java classes, not in templates

 Steps:
-- add properties file: \src\main\resources\application.properties
+- add properties file: \src\main\resources\props\input.properties and \src\main\resources\props\output.properties
+- create configuration class WebConfig and define then messageSource
-- in classes use annotation @Value
+- in templates use properties from files.
+For instance: #{input.text}